kajott/adventofcode/PythonCodeGolfHints.md

     import re
     N=[map(int,re.findall('-?\d+',l)for l in open("input.txt")]

 This is optimal unless the number of calls to this module's functions gets too large or the module name gets too long.
-The latter is typically the case for the very useful `itertools` or `collections`, in which case just importing all functions into the global namespace works best:
+The latter is typically the case for the very useful `itertools`, in which case just importing all functions into the global namespace works best:

-    from collections import*
+    from itertools import*
-    x=defaultdict(int)
+    for p in product(A,B,C):[...]

 (Note the missing whitespace after `import`; it's simply not needed!)